 “a good story is a good story regardless of the medium”Emmy-award winning actress Uzo Aduba talks about season 3 of Orange is the New Black.

 Uzo Aduba was ready to give up acting on the day she got offered the role of Suzanne ‘Crazy Eyes’ Warren on the hit Netflix show Orange is the New Black.
-Cut to 2015 and she’s an Emmy Award winning actress and cult favorite on the show with Hollywood on the horizon.
+Cut to 2015 and she’s an Emmy Award winning actress and cult favourite on the show with Hollywood on the horizon.
 The Red Bulletin caught up with her in Berlin to talk about season 3 of Orange is the New Black.

 Suzanne has lost her mother figure in Vee as we head into season 3, how much of an impact is that going to have on her?